FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Example of an optional attribute:
-The aggregate number of frames expected to be forwarded during the trial, especially if it is not just (a rounded-up value) implied by trial load and trial duration.
+The aggregate number of frames expected to be forwarded during the trial, especially if it is not just (a rounded-down value) implied by Trial Load and Trial Duration.

-While [RFC2285] (Section 3.5.2 Offered load (Oload)) requires the offered load value to be reported for forwarding rate measurements, it is NOT REQUIRED in MLRsearch specification.
+While [RFC2285] (Section 3.5.2 Offered load (Oload)) requires the offered load value to be reported for forwarding rate measurements, it is NOT REQUIRED in MLRsearch specification, as search results do not depend on it.

 {::comment}
     [Side tangent from iload/oload discussion.
 Stilll recommendation is not obvious.]

     <mark>MKP2 TODO: Why?
 Just because bound trial results are optional in Controller Output?</mark>

     <mark>MKP2 mk edit note: we need to more explicitly address
     the relevance or irrelevance of [RFC2285] (Section 3.5.2 Offered load (Oload)).
     Current text in [Trial Load] (#Trial-Load) is ambiguous - quoted below.</mark>

     <mark>MKP2 "Questions around what is the correct number of frames that should
     have been forwarded is generally outside of the scope of this document.
     See discussion in [Measurer] (#Measurer) section for more details about